 6. Cerebellar Stroke

 A stroke in the cerebellum is called a cerebellar stroke.
-The cerebellum controls some sensory functions and voluntary movements (especially balance and coordination).
-Effects of a cerebellar stroke may include ataxia, balance issues, and sensory issues, among others.
+The cerebellum controls some sensory functions and voluntary movements, specifically balance and coordination.
+Effects of a cerebellar stroke may include ataxia, balance difficulties, and spatial awareness issues, among others.
+Additionally, vertigo commonly accompanies a stroke in the cerebellum.

 Learn more about cerebellar stroke »